johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 {{< highlight java "linenos=false" >}}

-2 * inverse(4) // Still works!
+println(2 * inverse(4)) // Still works!

 {{< /highlight >}}

+It's nice that I can modify `inverse` to *take* additional parameters without breaking existing code.
+And it would be nice if I could also modify it to *return* additional parameters without breaking existing code.

 ## Solution

 ### 1. Functions Always Return Lists

 In most languages, functions accept lists of arguments, but typically return single values.
-But if functions always returned lists, we wouldn't have this problem.

-This unfortunately would require a lot of extra code for extracting values from lists.
+But if functions always returned lists, additional values could always be added to the end of the list.
+Unfortunately, this would require extra code on the caller side to extract returned values from lists.

 But we could reduce that burden with a little syntactic sugar: allowing calling code to accept the values returned by a function using a **deconstructing assignment**:

 {{< highlight java "linenos=false" >}}

-// function that returns a list containing one number let inverse(x) = (1/x)
+// function that returns a list containing one number func inverse(x)
+	return (1/x) // return a list with 1 item

-// deconstructing assignment
+// receive the value from `inverse` using deconstructing assignment
-// assigns the first element of the return list to y let (y) = inverse(4)
+// the first element of the returned list is assigned to y let (y) = inverse(4) println(2 * y)
-2 * y
 {{< /highlight >}}